Nasha Russia: Content

 The name of the show references the fact that while the name of the country is pronounced "Rossiya" in Russian, foreigners pronounce it "Russia," or as the show emphasizes, "RASHA."
 Thus to native Russian speakers the name of the show is, "OUR RASHA."
 The shows offers social and political satire of everyday life in modern-day Russia.
 The premise is that although Russian people recognize that many aspects of their society are in a poor state ripe for comedy, they are still proud to live in their country, hence the title of the show ("Our Russia").
 Each episode features a unique introductory monologue that describes this concept.
 The following was used in the first episode:

 Personalities

-Ravshan and Jumshut
+Ravshan and Jamshut

-Ravshan and Jumshut (Равшан и Джамшут), the most popular characters of the sketch show, are gastarbeiters from Central Asia.
-They work for their boss Leonid in Moscow and call him "nasyalnika" (Russian: насяльника, mispronounced word "начальник" - boss).
-Ravshan does all the talking in bad Russian while Jumshud is silent for the most part, presumably because he does not understand Russian.
+Ravshan and Jamshut (Равшан и Джамшут), the most popular characters of the sketch show, are gastarbeiters from Tajikistan.
+They work for their boss Leonid in Moscow and call him "nasäĺnika" (Russian: насяльника, mispronounced word "начальник" - boss).
+Ravshan does all the talking in bad Russian while Jamshut is silent for the most part, presumably because he does not understand Russian.
 The workers' job is to make building repairs in typical Russian apartments, but something goes wrong every time because they're terrible at their jobs and generally foolish, which is satirizing the current state of general disrepair in many Soviet-era buildings throughout Russia.
 They act like buffoons in front of their boss, who always gets so frustrated that he calls them idiots before storming out.